apoorv-kumar/CPU-Cache-Simulator/README.md

 ###compiling :

--- GO TO src
+ *GO TO src
--- run make
+ *run make
--- EXECUTABLE cache_sim GENERATED IN bin/release FOLDER
+ *EXECUTABLE cache_sim GENERATED IN bin/release FOLDER

 ###running :

--- GENERATE THE TRACE FILE USING trace.c IN DATA FOLDER (an example 'trace' is in this folder) -- COPY THE TRACE FILE INTO bin/release
+ *GENERATE THE TRACE FILE USING trace.c IN DATA FOLDER (an example 'trace' is in this folder) *COPY THE TRACE FILE INTO bin/release
--- IN TERMINAL GO TO bin/release FOLDER
+ *IN TERMINAL GO TO bin/release FOLDER
--- RUN ./cache_sim
+ *RUN ./cache_sim
--- ENTER FILE trace AS THE TRACE FILE
+ *ENTER FILE trace AS THE TRACE FILE
--- ENTER FILE config AS THE CONFIGURATION SET FILE
--- PLEASE SEE THE FILE output FOR SIMULATION RESULTS
+ *ENTER FILE config AS THE CONFIGURATION SET FILE *PLEASE SEE THE FILE output FOR SIMULATION RESULTS

 ==============================================================